The Canada Pension Plan (CPP) is a government benefits plan available for many people who have worked in Canada.

 Getting legal help

 The law about CPP is complicated, so you should get legal advice about your situation.
-If you are living with HIV in Ontario, please Contact Us for free legal advice.
-If you live in Ontario you can contact your local community legal clinic: www.legalaid.on.ca/clinics.
+If you are living with HIV in Ontario, please contact us for free legal advice about this or other legal issues.
+If you live in Ontario you can contact your local community legal clinic for information about services in your community.